ninposec/goDom/README.md

 go build
 ```

-This will create an executable file called webscope in the current directory.
+This will create an executable file called goDom in the current directory.
 You can then move this file to a directory in your system's $PATH environment variable to use it globally.

 Alternatively, you can install the tool using the go get command: